Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Method

 \subsection{Novel Dataset}

-Although existing sRGB-RAW datasets allow for training models on both inverse and forward ISP tasks, there remains a need for datasets that contain sRGB-RAW pairs captured synchronously by multiple devices.
+Although existing sRGB-RAW datasets allow training models on both inverse and forward ISP tasks, there is still a need for datasets that contain synchronously captured sRGB-RAW pairs by multiple devices.
 Such datasets are essential for training models to handle cross-camera ISP tasks effectively, which are crucial for applications like photographic appearance transfer and inter/extrapolation.

-To address this challenge, we collected a novel dataset named FiveCam, featuring synchronously captured sRGB-RAW pairs from five distinct camera models.
+To address this challenge, we collected a novel dataset named FiveCam, featuring synchronously captured sRGB-RAW pairs from five different camera models.
 This dataset encompasses 2,464 high-resolution (4K) raw and JPEG images representing approximately 500 diverse scenes.
 Cameras used in the FiveCam dataset include the Apple iPhone 14 Pro Max, Google Pixel 6 Pro, Huawei P40, Samsung Galaxy S20, and Xiaomi Mi 12.
 All cameras are synchronized using a programmed Bluetooth shutter to ensure consistent timing across all devices.

-A preview of the FiveCam dataset, illustrated in \Cref{fig:dataset-preview}, showcasing its three scenes alongside the capture devices used.
-Scenes of our FiveCam dataset are richly varied, capturing both natural landscapes and urban environments under multiple lighting conditions, ranging from broad daylight to nighttime settings, and including both outdoor and indoor illuminance.
+A preview of the FiveCam dataset, illustrated in \Cref{fig:dataset-preview}, showcasing its three scenes along with the capture devices used.
+The scenes in our FiveCam dataset are richly varied, capturing both natural landscapes and urban environments under multiple lighting conditions, ranging from broad daylight to nighttime settings, and including both outdoor and indoor illumination.

 Additionally, we have created an sRGB-XYZ version of this dataset, where raw images from all cameras are processed using as-shot white balance, a linear demosaicing algorithm, and converted to the standard camera-to-XYZ color space.
-The XYZ images in this version retain their linearity, making them particularly beneficial for downstream tasks that require maintaining the raw image's linearity.
+XYZ images in this version retain their linearity, making them particularly beneficial for downstream tasks that require maintaining the linearity of raw images.

 This dataset serves dual purposes: as a conventional raw image dataset for learning the inverse and forward ISP, and as a specialized resource for training models on cross-camera ISP tasks like photographic appearance transfer and inter/extrapolation.
 Please refer to the supplementary material provided for more detailed information about this dataset.